armaansd/pac-mAIn/docs/index.md

 ---

 # PROJECT SUMMARY

-<p>The goal of our project is to train our agent to play a modified Mincraft recreation of the game Pac-Man.
-The goal of our agent is to get as many points as possible before time runs out (500 steps).
-The agent will be placed in a 21 x 21 enclosed maze and will have to traverse the map in order to pick up diamonds located around the maze.
-There will be a total of 35 diamonds for the agent to collect.
+The goal of our project is to train our agent to play a modified version of Pac-Man on Minecraft.
+We will develop our AI using the Malmo platform.
+The agent will be placed in a maze to explore.
+The pellets from the original game will be substituted with diamonds and the ghosts will be substituted by a Zombie.
 The agent's score will be based on how many diamonds they collect in a given episode.
-We will develop our AI using Malmo. </p>
+The agent will "win" if it is able to collect all diamonds.

-<p>In this maze will also include a zombie, replacing the ghost in the original Pac-Man game.
-The agent will have to learn to avoid the zombie as it picks up diamonds.
-If it encounters a zombie and touches it, it will receive a penalty score.</p>
+Of course, this project would be trivial if the agent only needed to collect diamonds.
+The agent will also have to learn to avoid the zombie as it picks up diamonds.
+If it gets near a zombie it will receive a penalty score.
+If it gets touched by the zombie, the agent will "die" and received a larger penalty score.
+Thus, the agent will have to learn to maneuver itself with this in mind.
+Because the position of the zombie changes over time and the diamonds disappear when they are collected, ML and/or RL algorithms can help the agent make reasonable actions in an environment with dynamic entities.
+It will be interesting to see if our agent will develop strategies for collecting diamonds similar to how a human might do.

-<p>The goal of this project is to implement the environment ourselves and implement and compare more than one algorithm. </p>
+We will create the environment ourselves and train our agent using two different approaches.
+We will then evaluate our agent based on several metrics.

 <img src="https://user-images.githubusercontent.com/75513952/144721188-2a29f8d2-261c-4e87-98e4-140f43b1356b.png" width="1000" height="700">